willy-electrix/virtualman400-settings/README.md

 # virtualman400-settings

-See https://github.com/willy-electrix/virtualman400-fixes (fix #4) for more info.
+See https://github.com/willy-electrix/virtualman400-fixes (fix #4) for usage & more info.